ibnyusuf/esbmc-vampire-project/README.md

 }
 ```

-This is a very short term solution.
-A better long term solution would be to integrate a specification language such ASCL [^2] into ESBMC.
+This is a very short-term solution.
+A better long-term solution would be to integrate a specification language such ACSL [^2] into ESBMC.

 ## Code